Designing an AI Interface Accessible for Students With Little Digital Literacy

 Designing For Our Users: Interviewing a Student from South Sudan

 Recently we got to have our first user interview with Luka.
 He's a 6' 4" basketball player who taught himself how to code attending South Sudan's top boarding school.
-Due to a lack of internet connection, if he wants to do research goes to the library or begs his teacher to borrow one of their phone and buy data to search something up.
 From this interview we came away with two main takeaways.

 A Computer Lab With No Computers